What Are Some Birthday Questions?

 Get the Free Birthday Interview Printable!

-Fill out the questionnaire, then find a simple binder and make a birthday book out of your yearly interviews!
+Fill out the birthday questionnaire, then find a simple binder and make a birthday book out of your yearly interviews!

-Something to Consider With the Birthday Questions
+To Consider With the Birthday Questions

 Finally, a birthday interview doesn’t have to be complicated, but it is something that will last the test of time.